Topre: History

-In 1976, Tokyo Press Kogyo began a venture into electronics with keyboards for computer terminals.
+In 1976, the Tokyo Press Kogyo began a venture into electronics with keyboards for computer terminals.
 The first several of their prototype designs were unsuccessful with technology companies within Japan being reluctant to order them into production.
 In the late 1970s, a young engineer inspired by the katori senkō—a Japanese mosquito coil—devised a conical-spring capacitive key switch which held promise with the company's executives.
 After half a year of perfecting the design and another half a year of rigorous life-cycle testing, TPK took their keyboards to the Japanese market, earning orders from Hitachi, JVC, Ricoh, and others.

 In 1981, TPK tasked salesperson Seiji Miwa, who set up an American office for the company three years prior, to market the design in the United States.
 There he was able to win accounts for NCR and Memorex, who respectively ordered 1,500 and 10,000 units of their keyboard.
 In October that year, the company changed its name to Topre, promoting Miwa to executive managing director of Topre's new Research and Development subsidiary.